 About Me

 I grew up in the shrub-steppe landscape of south-eastern Washington State.
-My father is an engineer who helps clean up the Hanford Site and my mother is a public health nurse who educates people about their impending and newly born babies.
-I've also got a brother who teaches math in the Portland area.
+My father was an engineer who helped clean up the Hanford Site and my mother was a public health nurse who educated people about their impending and newly born babies.
+I've also got a brother in Portland who helps train folks at a supplier of semicondutor materials.
 When we were little, we spent a lot of time running around with our cousins on the farm where my mom grew up.
 My family is the best.

 I have always enjoyed math and science.
 The highlight of my pre-college days is probably participating in the National Science Bowl with some of my high school friends.
 I was also a pretty avid soccer player for a number of years.
 After high school, I studied math and computer science at Harvey Mudd College, a small tech school east of Los Angeles.
 Following that, I moved to Vancouver for a couple of years to attend Simon Fraser University and double down on the computer science degrees.

 In 2010, I joined the Math for America, Los Angeles program, which is designed to help build and support math teachers in the greater Los Angeles area.
 I taught geometry, statistics, and computer science in the Los Angeles Unified School District for five years.
-I have a lot of feelings about it, but it was mostly pretty good.
+Teaching was mostly pretty good.

 In 2016, I married my wonderful wife.
 I retired from teaching that June and now engineer software for Google over in Venice Beach.
-I'm on a team that creates tools to determine how effective advertisers' ad campaigns are.
-That way, advertisers will have more reason to give Google the dollars and we can keep making cool stuff.
+I'm on a team that helps determine how effective advertisers' ad campaigns are.

 My wife and I have since had two children.
 They're great!